How to start a Blog (in-depth guide in 13 simple steps)

 Your tribe will not come to you.
 As much as I wish that were the case.
 You have to go find them.
 Find out where they hang out (Pinterest and Facebook Groups) and become their bestie by showing them how you can help them.

-Always remember to be consistent in your blogging schedule.
+So always remember to be consistent in your blogging schedule.
 Whether you are posting once a month or three times a week.
 Make sure you do it consistently with quality content.

 Other places where you can promote your blog post